He blew with His winds, and they were scattered: Background

-The conflict had clear religious dimensions.
-Relations between Catholic Spain and Protestant England had been souring for a considerable period of time, eventually leading the outbreak of the Anglo-Spanish War in 1585.
-Events had been brought to a head by the English support of the Dutch Protestant United Provinces in the Eighty Years' War.
-The Dutch were revolting against Spain, and to prevent further English support, Philip II of Spain planned an invasion of England.
-On 29 July 1587, he obtained Papal authority to overthrow Elizabeth, who had been excommunicated by Pope Pius V, and place whomever he chose on the throne of England.
+Relations between Catholic Spain and Protestant England had been souring for a considerable period of time, eventually leading the outbreak of the undeclared Anglo-Spanish War in 1585.
+Events had been brought to a head by the English support for the revolt of the Dutch Protestant United Provinces against Spanish rule, in the Eighty Years' War.
+To prevent further English support for the Dutch Protestant cause, King Philip II of Spain planned an invasion of England.
+On 29 July 1587, he received authority from Pope Sixtus V to overthrow the English Queen Elizabeth, who had previously been excommunicated by Pope Pius V, and to place whomever Philip chose on the throne of England.

-An Armada, the Spanish word for a battle fleet, was prepared to invade England, defeat its armies and depose Queen Elizabeth.
-Consisting of around 130 ships, 8,000 sailors and 18,000 soldiers, 1,500 brass guns and 1,000 iron guns, it was termed the "Great and Most Fortunate Navy".
-The Spanish Empire at this time was one of the wealthiest and most powerful in the world.
-England in comparison was considerably weaker, both economically and militarily, and since becoming Protestant on the accession of Elizabeth, lacked powerful allies on the continent.
+An Armada, the Spanish word for a battle fleet, was prepared to invade England, defeat its armies and depose Elizabeth.
+It consisted of around 130 ships, 8,000 sailors and 18,000 soldiers, 1,500 brass guns and 1,000 iron guns, and it was formally named as the Grande y Felicísima Armada ("Great and Most Fortunate Navy").
+The Spanish Empire at this time was the wealthiest and most powerful in the world.
+By comparison, England was regarded as economically and militarily weak, as well as lacking in strong Continental allies.